Move for the better | Dandenong Star Journal

 It identified the cost of taking part in organised sport as one of the barriers.

-However, the beauty of the Parkrun – now celebrating its second anniversary and 1500th runner – is that it’s free.
+However, the beauty of ‘parkrun’ – now celebrating its second anniversary and 1500th runner – is that it’s free.

 Event director Knowles Tivendale is one of about a dozen regular volunteers who stage the event.